 Code Blocks

-Example: This is inline code
+Example: This is inline code.

 Block Code Use triple backticks (```) for multi-line code blocks: